 That being said, Laney thinks progress is being made on fitting room designs for retail stores.
 “Many are now focusing on dressing room design, which is a great first step because it is the highest conversion zone of apparel stores.”

 “What you want,” Laney reminded me, “is a laser focus on getting customers into the room and servicing them at their convenience – not yours.”

 Laney says, “There is a growing movement to integrate the online experience into the dressing room in the hope of engaging the customer.

-Social media, marketing apps, and other web experiences are being integrated into the fitting room in the hope of engaging the customer.
-Customers come to the store to try on clothes and engage with the brand personally not isolated in a small room navigating the internet.
+Social media, marketing apps, and other web experiences are integrated into the fitting room to engage the customer.
+Customers come to the store to try on clothes and engage with the brand personally, not isolated in a small room navigating the internet.

 I told her that the little service I’d received while trying on something was a knock on the door.

 That means associates are unsuccessful 98% of the time when they check on a customer.

-“Think about the last time you were in a changing room struggling into a pair of jeans and suddenly there’s a knock at the door, followed by How ya doin’ in there?
+“Think about the last time you were in a changing room struggling into a pair of jeans, and suddenly there’s a knock at the door, followed by How ya doin’ in there?
 You quickly reply I’m doing OK, thanks.But looking into the mirror seconds later, you realize that you are, in fact, not OK.You need a different size, color, or just an opinion.
 Still, the sales associate is helping another customer or has left the fitting area completely, and you cannot contact anyone.That’s a lost opportunity; the fitting room should be an extension of the sales floor."

 Make it large enough to hold your customer, their belongings, and what they’re attempting to try on.

 Provide a bench for holding personal items and a place to sit when trying on.

-Provide enough hooks or hanging rods so that your customers can spread out their selections, which will make their buying decision easier.
+Provide enough hooks or hanging rods so your customers can spread out their selections, making their buying decision easier.